 The Hughes Flowflex test kits pick up moderate to high viral loads.
 Patients will have moderate to high viral loads about 3 days before symptoms start until between 7 and 10 days after symptoms start.
 In this window lateral flow tests, such as Flowflex are very effective.
 A positive test should be repeated using a RT-PCR test for confirmation and entry into the national test and trace system.
 A negative test simply reflects a point in time – you do not have active COVID-19 today.

 How often should tests be repeated?

 This is difficult to advise as advice differs.
 Bear in mind that a negative result reflects a moment in time.
 Some bodies have advised testing twice a week, or perhaps every Monday in a standard five day week.
 Other guidance has suggested testing every day.

 What is the regulatory status of the Flowflex tests?

-The pack clearly states, ‘For professional in vitro diagnostic use only’.
+The pack clearly states ‘For professional in vitro diagnostic use only’.
 We take that to mean that all testing should be under the supervision of a healthcare professional.
 How that supervision should be carried out is a grey area.
-We know, for example, in schools non-health professional staff receive on line training and are then allowed to carry out the tests.
+We know, for example, in schools non-health professional staff receive online training and are then allowed to carry out the tests.
 We also know of groups that test multiple people within a single zoom meeting.

-One thing is certain; lateral flow antigen tests are not to be sold direct to the public for self-testing.
+One thing is certain; lateral flow antigen tests are not to be sold directly to the public for self-testing.
 That would require another level of approval.
 At this stage, there isn’t a lateral flow antigen test on the market that has been approved for self-testing.